PRICE

 Many climbers, particularly those who are new to the sport, will benefit from a workout plan designed to prepare you for the rigors of mountaineering.
 We recommend the following training resources:

 Since 2008, we have offered world-class climbs and courses throughout the Pacific Northwest.
 We make safety our foremost priority.
 We employ some of the most talented guides in the industry, and we maintain low client-to-guide ratios to ensure that you enjoy the best possible experience.
 We also offer a wide selection of rental equipment and other services from our Guide Hut in the town of Sedro-Woolley, Washington, the “Gateway to the North Cascades.”
 No other company operates a dedicated full-service facility so close to Mount Baker, Mount Shuksan and nearby peaks.
-To learn more about our services, history and philosophy please visit: Why Choose Northwest Alpine Guides.
+To learn more about our services, history and philosophy please visit: Why Northwest Alpine Guides.

 If you have never climbed before and are curious to sample the beauty and thrill of ascending big, glaciated mountains, our 3-day intro course and summit climb on Mount Baker offers an excellent way to explore mountaineering and decide if it is right for you.
 Mountaineering is an intensely physical adventure sport that demands stamina and endurance.
 Climbing can be strenuous, but as any mountaineer will tell you, the struggles of the ascent are often balanced out by the camaraderie and scenery you’ll experience along the way – and the exhilaration of stepping onto a summit and looking down at the long distance you’ve come.